NamesMT/RooFlow-generic/README.md

   + Is generic!, feel free to use it in a collaborated repo.
   + Of courses, other minor changes and improvements

+You can test the fork in action at: [`starter-monorepo`](https://github.com/NamesMT/starter-monorepo)

 ---

 <div align="center">